-The 84 year old brought up her two daughters.
+She brought up her two daughters.
 Then she brought up her two granddaughters when their mum died.
 The girls, now in their 40s, were just three and five years old at the time.

 Cynthia also worked as a checker at Huntley & Palmers, making sure the biscuits were the right size and had the right percentage of cream.